-It is your responsibility to seek out a field experience site which aligns with your interests and preferences, after speaking with the Department Field Experience Coordinator.
+It is your responsibility to seek out a field experience site which aligns with your interests and preferences, after speaking with the Department field experience coordinator.
 The list of field experience sites is always evolving.
-Contact the Field Experience Coordinator to discuss site options.
+Please contact the field experience coordinator to discuss site options.